Biden tells Pacific islands leaders he'll act on their warnings about climate change

 WASHINGTON — President Joe Biden on Monday told leaders from the 18-member Pacific Islands Forum that he has heard their warnings about the impact of climate change on their region and that his administration is committed to helping them meet the challenge.

-At the summit's start, Biden said that his administration is requesting Congress approve $200 million in new assistance for the region, including financing to help the islands prepare for climate and natural hazards and improve infrastructure.
+At the summit's start, Biden said his administration is requesting Congress approve $200 million in new assistance for the region, including financing to help the islands prepare for climate and natural hazards and improve infrastructure.
+Biden has put a premium on improving ties in the Pacific at a time of rising U.S. concern about China's growing military and economic influence.

 "I want you to know I hear you, the people in the United States and around the world hear you," Biden told the leaders.
 "We hear your warnings of a rising sea and (that) they pose an existential threat to your nations.
 We hear your calls for reassurance that you never, never, never will lose your statehood, or membership of the U.N. as a result of a climate crisis.
 Today, the United States is making it clear that this is our position as well."

 As part of the summit, the U.S. is formally establishing diplomatic relations with two South Pacific nations, the Cook Islands and Niue.
-Later Monday, Secretary of State Antony Blinken will take part in signing ceremonies with Niue Premier Dalton Tagelagi and with Cook Islands Prime Minister Mark Brown to mark the new elevated relations.
+Secretary of State Antony Blinken took part in separate signing ceremonies with Niue Premier Dalton Tagelagi and Cook Islands Prime Minister Mark Brown to mark the new elevated relations.

+"Today, we celebrate shared history, common values and people-to-people ties between our two nations, Tagelagi said at the Niue ceremony.
+"We have been looking forward to this day."

 Brown welcomed the elevation of U.S. relations with the Cook Islands and said the U.S.-Pacific islands partnership could be an important tool for helping the region achieve its aspirations.

-Blinken is also set to take part in an event with Kiribati President Taneti Maamau later Monday as the island country was set to sign on to a new partnership with the U.S.-backed Millennium Corporation Challenge.
-The group has previously assisted the country with dozens of low-lying atolls and 120,000 people to boost its workforce.
+Kiribati signed onto a $29.1 million partnership with the U.S.-backed Millennium Corporation Challenge.
+The group will assist the island country with dozens of low-lying atolls and help boost its workforce.

 Some of the leaders attended an NFL game in Baltimore on Sunday and visited a U.S. Coast Guard cutter in the city's harbor for a briefing on combating illegal fishing and other maritime issues.
 Biden announced Monday that later this year he would deploy a U.S. Coast Guard vessel to the region to collaborate and train with Pacific islands nations.